 If you can return to work but at less than 75% of your pre-injury wages, you may qualify for vocational rehabilitation to support job retention.
 This includes resume help, training, educational assistance, skills assessments, counseling and guidance, and job placement.

 If your loved one died after a workplace accident– even if it only contributed to but was not the direct cause of death– you may be entitled to wrongful death benefits.
 These are payable to the decedent’s surviving spouse and dependent minors.
 They include funeral and burial expenses, as well as two-thirds of the descendant’s average weekly wage.

 How Long Does Workers’ Comp Last in N.C.?

+How long can you be on workers’ comp?
 Workers’ comp medical benefits generally continue until the doctor has released you from treatment.
 In general, you have the right to additional medical treatment for an additional two years after your initial treatment ends.

 For other workers’ compensation benefits, injured employees are eligible to receive them until they return to work.
 Compensation payments are made weekly, starting in the second week that an employee is out of work.